mcp-graphql

 Resources

 • graphql-schema: The server exposes the GraphQL schema as a resource that clients can access.
-This is either the local schema file or based on an introspection query.
+This is either the local schema file, a schema file hosted at a URL, or based on an introspection query.

 Available Tools